edooley7/dsp/statistics/2-4-cohens_d.md

 Cohen's d is: -0.088673 standard deviations
 ```

 Solution: On average, first babies are 0.125 pounds lighter than other babies.
-The effect size, using Cohen's d, is 0.089 standard deviations.
-For comparison, the Cohen's d is 0.029 standard deviations.
+The effect size, using Cohen's d, is -0.089 standard deviations.
+For comparison, the Cohen's d for pregnancy length is 0.029 standard deviations and pregnancy length for first babies is on average 0.078 weeks longer than other babies .
+The difference in Cohen's d between weight and pregnancy length means that the difference in weight between first and other babies is more significant than the difference in pregnancy length between the two groups.